arturgrigor/CloudKitGDPR/README.md

   switch result {
     case .failure(let error):
       print("GDPR export data error: \(error)")

     case .success(let value):
       print("User's private data: \(value)")
   }
 }
 ```

+Supported transformers
+- `ZeroDataTransformer`: This will give you the CloudKit records directly without any other transformation.
+- `CSVDataTransformer`: This will give you a list of CSV files.
+- `JSONDataTransformer`: This will give you a list of JSON files.

 ### Delete All Data ###